 Where a speaker does not comply with rule i and ii wholly or in part, it does not mean that the material is ignored or that the speaker's team must lose.
 The average reasonable person does not ignore material that comes late in a debate, but they do view it with more scrutiny where it cannot be challenged by the opposing side.
 Thus the key question for an adjudicator is to determine the extent to which the 3rd speaker's material was made more persuasive because it had not been able to be responded to.
 The adjudicator should then reduce the weight given to that material (whether substantive or rebuttal) according to the advantage they feel the team obtained from their opposition's lack of capacity to respond.

 To determine this, question: the extent to which the material is derivative of earlier material, the extent to which there are implicit responses in the other team's case, the quality of the other team's rebuttal in general and the extent to which the material was only relevant or pertinent following a later speech by their opposition.

 The application of such principles means that third affirmative speakers are to be given more leeway because the negative has an entire speech to respond.
 Though material brought out in the dying minutes of the third affirmative's speech or instances where the entire speech is radically new - will need to be discounted to the extent the material received an advantage from being more difficult to respond to.

 The ISDA is governed by representatives of the Constituent schools with a nominated Convenor and external Chief Adjudicator.
 Adjudicators are contracted independently from university debating societies and do not represent any individual school in carrying out their duties.

 The formal rules of the ISDA are governed by the ISDA Constitution which can be obtained below.

-If you have any questions regarding governance or administration of the ISDA, please contact either the Convenor Anneke Blom or the Chief Adjudicator at our contact form.
+If you have any questions regarding governance or administration of the ISDA, please contact the Convenor at our contact form below.